matejlatin/matejlatin.co.uk/_posts/2019-02-01-open-plan-offices-are-the-sweatshops-of-the-west.md

 </p>

 ## Open-plan offices done wrong
 Corporations like these try to emulate the startup working environment by creating such open offices where they throw 100 people in, and tell them to collaborate.
 They expect cross-pollination of ideas like we’re fucking bees or something.
 It's not that simple.
 It kinda works for startups because the teams are usually really small.
 We’re talking about 5 to 7 people.
-Collaborating in an open office is great when everyone is working on the same thing, when you’re all on the same mission, when you hang out with them during lunch time, go home together… But when you share your space with people who work on different things (sometimes even in different departments) and constantly distract you with their noisiness *and* nosiness it's a completely different story.
+Collaborating in an open-plan office is great when everyone is working on the same thing, when you’re all on the same mission, when you hang out with them during lunch time, go home together… But when you share your space with people who work on different things (sometimes even in different departments) that constantly distract you with their noisiness *and* nosiness it's a completely different story.

 {% include full-bleed-image.html url="/assets/images/open-office.jpg" description="A typical open-plan office.
 Endless rows of desks, people slouching over laptops with zero privacy and maximum distractions." source="https://unsplash.com/photos/QBpZGqEMsKg" %}